Human Capital Meets Market Potential

 The new generation of entrepreneurs is filling the growing demand for localized media in Arab markets.
 Leveraging the low cost-to-build digital products, they’re revamping MENA’s delivery of education, healthcare, and other vital services—transforming their communities in the process.

-They’re building their companies in a growing number of start-up “ecosystems” — Dubai, Riyadh and Amman, ranked 10th best city in the world for launching a tech start-up.
+They’re building their companies in a growing number of start-up “ecosystems” — Dubai, Cairo and Amman, ranked 10th best city in the world for launching a tech start-up.

 From a ground-level perspective, it’s clear that the region’s most valuable asset is no longer its vaunted energy reserves, but rather its human capital.
 As history has shown, societies that unlock human capital can transform themselves into stable and prosperous economies.

 This is a defining moment.
 The region finds itself at a critical crossroads.
 While unrest and conflict grab headlines and crowd out competing narratives, pioneering tech entrepreneurs are unsung agents of change.
-Their impact at both the regional and community levels may ultimately squelch the persistent instability.
+Their growing impact at both the regional and community levels may ultimately dampen the persistent instability.